Branches are still important to consumers

 Not yet anyway.

 But if you’re wondering if simple distrust of modern, digital banking technologies held by the elderly and slow adopters is the only thing keeping traditional branches afloat, that’s not quite the case.
-Despite half of participants over 65 saying they use their bank’s mobile app, a Market Force study reported by The Financial Brand found that 59 percent of all participants still bank with traditional retail banks.
+Despite half of participants over 65 saying they use their bank’s mobile app, a Market Force study found that 59 percent of all participants still bank with traditional retail banks.
 In contrast, only 3 percent used digital-only services without physical branch locations.

 So although mobile adoption is currently at its height among 18 to 24-year-olds and is increasing across all generations, bank branches still appear to be a necessity among all customers.